JuliaDocs/IOCapture.jl/README.md

 ### ANSI color/escape code

-On Julia v1.6 and later, if the `color` keyword argument is set to `true`, the captured output of `iocapture` inherits the `:color` property of the `stdout` or `stderr`.

-On the other hand, on Julia v1.5 or earlier, even if the `color` keyword argument is set to `true`, no coloring will be applied.
-However, this limitation might be removed in the future.
+On Julia 1.5 and earlier, setting `color` to `true` has no effect, because the [ability to set `IOContext` attributes on redirected streams was added in 1.6](https://github.com/JuliaLang/julia/pull/36688).
+I.e. on those older Julia versions the captured output will generally not contain ANSI color escape sequences.

 ## Similar packages